About Bladder Cancer

 - Intravenous Urogram: It is an X-ray examination thats look at the whole of the urinary system and helps find out whether it is healthy or not.

 - Smoking is the strongest risk factor associated with the development of this cancer.
 And it should be stopped immediately.

 - Avoid exposure to industrial chemicals.

 - Choose a low fat, low cholesterol diet that is filled with fruits and vegetables.

 - Increase your fluid intake as it dilutes the cancer causing chemicals.

 - Other than these preventative measures, decreasing the risk of bladder cancer relies on early detection of symptoms and possibly screening high-risk individuals.

 Bladder cancer treatment depends on the type of cancer, how advanced the cancer is, its spread and the age of the patient.
 At Cancer Healer Center, we use Cancer Healer Therapy which stimulates the immune system to fight cancer with complete, effective and long- lasting cure for patients.
-Be it the advanced or last stage, treatment is available for all stages.
+Be it the advanced or last stage, bladder cancer treatment is available for all stages.
 The treatment aims to fight cancer and restores its ability to eliminate cancer cells in the future.
 Immunotherapy treatment can be taken in parallel with the conventional treatment; it will help in preventing the side effects of the same.